![]() | ![]() | ![]() | ![]() | ![]() |

 Snowy-bearded and bespectacled, Yaeger tributes another era in his black top hat and overcoat.
 And his tales are best told around oil lanterns and wood-burning stoves.

 For more information about Amateur Ghost Hunters of Seattle, Tacoma (AGHOST), see www.theresaghost.com.
 The group celebrates its second anniversary with a Halloween party tomorrow, 8 p.m.-2 a.m., at University Heights Center, 5031 University Way N.E., Seattle.
 Food and dancing, plus a midnight tour-by-flashlight of the allegedly haunted center, are included in the $15 admission.
 Tickets are limited, and may be purchased through the Web site.
+"When you see a ghost or feel a ghost, it's different than imagining a ghost," he informed a recent tour group, accentuating each point with a wand-like baton.

 After meeting a group of serious ghost hunters armed with cameras, cassette recorders, temperature gauges and electromagnetic energy readers at the brass pig, Yaeger pointed out where the ghost of former Market director Arthur Goodwin allegedly likes to dawdle.
 Although Yaeger has never seen the nephew of Frank Goodwin, the real-estate developer who built much of the early Market, there are constant reports that he frequents the site of his office.